cloud-bulldozer/performance-dashboards/dittybopper/README.md

 dashboards, you need to build it yourself from the root of the repository and update the SYNCER_IMAGE environment variable to match your own image repository.

+If using disconnected, you need to sync the cloud-bulldozer grafana image (shown in the dittybopper/templates/dittybopper.yaml.template file) and your chosen syncer image (defaults to quay.io/cloud-bulldozer/dittybopper-syncer:latest).

 ## Contribute

 Pull requests are encouraged.
 If you find this tool useful, please help extend it for more use cases.